mattjennings/sveltekit-blog-template/posts/getting-started/index.md

 ## Theme

-Most of the site is themed using tailwind's [typography plugin](https://tailwindcss.com/docs/typography-plugin).
-You can the configuration for it in `tailwind.config.cjs`
+Most of the site is themed using Tailwind's [typography plugin](https://tailwindcss.com/docs/typography-plugin).
+You can the configuration for it in `tailwind.config.cjs`.
+As mentioned at the beginning of this post, the overall theme is taken from [Tailwind's "Spotlight"](https://spotlight.tailwindui.com/).

-For code blocks it uses a slightly modified Night Owl theme.
-You can change the theme by editing `src/prism.css`, or [replacing it with one of the many available themes](https://github.com/PrismJS/prism-themes/tree/master/themes).
+If you wish to change the theme of your code blocks, you can edit the `src/prism.css` file.
+Prism themes can be [found here](https://github.com/PrismJS/prism-themes/tree/master/themes).

 ```javascript
 function helloWorld() {